srigi/ipub-security/readme.md

 `srigi/ipub-security` is a library that allows easy configuration of Nette&nbsp;Framework ACL system.
 It supports roles & resources inheritance and also permission assertions are supported.

 ## Installation
 The best way to install `srigi/ipub-security` is by using [Composer](http://getcomposer.org/).
-To get the latest version of the library run this comment at the root of your project:
+To get the latest version of the library run this command at the root of your project:

 ```
 $ composer require srigi/ipub-security